bittorrent/scraps/README.md

 ### Compiling

 `b2` will compile the library for you.
 You can also use `b2 install --prefix=myinstalldir` to install it, along with all of the dependencies that you did not provide during the configure step.

+## License

+Scraps is provided under the Apache License, which can be found in the *LICENSE* file.